 Lodging & Camping

 The Champoeg State Park offers both RV and tent camping sites for individuals and groups.
 You can also rent a cabin or a yurt.
 The closest hotels and motels are located in Wilsonville, Oregon — only nine miles away.
 There are also a few bed and breakfast lodging establishments in the area.

 Weddings & Event Venues in Champoeg State Heritage Area

 Lady Hill Winery provides a vast indoor and outdoor space for hosting a winery wedding or a wine-themed meeting.
-Intimate gatherings can also be hosted in one of the upstair “vintage” rooms.
+Intimate gatherings can also be hosted in one of the upstairs “vintage” rooms.

-Champoeg State Park offer group camping sites, cabins and yurts as well as an indoor hall and several picnic shelters to host a farm country event.
+Champoeg State Park offers group camping sites, cabins and yurts as well as an indoor hall and several picnic shelters to host a farm country event.